 One of the Company's important advantages is its strong wood supply position in key regions of Canada and the United States.
-During the financial year ended December 31, 2017, the Company obtained its raw material requirements for utility poles from its own timber harvesting licenses (forest licenses and/or timber quotas), state and timber sales, private woodland owners and through purchases of timber on the open market.
-Wood supply for railway ties and timbers and residential lumber are purchased from hundreds of sawmills in various regions throughout Canada and the United States.
+During the financial year ended December 31, 2018, the Company obtained its raw material requirements for utility poles from its own timber harvesting licenses (forest licenses and/or timber quotas), state and timber sales, private woodland owners and through purchases of timber on the open market.
+Wood supply for railway ties and timbers as well as residential lumber are purchased from hundreds of sawmills in various regions throughout Canada and the United States.
+The Company's strong procurement team has built well established relationships to help ensure a sufficient and competitively priced supply of all of Stella-Jones's raw material.